paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Tree Export Support

-Sooner or later you need to serialise or deserialise from or to a tree.
+You may need to serialise or deserialise from or to a tree.
 For that purpose `Key` returns a string that represents the path from the root to the current location.
 From there you can iterate through one level of child branches with `FirstChild` and `NextChild`.

 ```c#
 void SerialiseTree(tree) {